ui/stamps-api-docs/source/transaction_api.rst

 A. Request
 -----------------------------

-You can modify qty item in a transaction on stamps by calling the API with these parameters
+You can modify transaction's value or items detail on stamps by callin the API with these parameters

 ========================== =========== =========================================================